jadkins89/Recipe-Scraper/README.md

 ## Bugs

 With web scraping comes a reliance on the website being used not changing format.
 If this occurs we need to update our scrape.
-We've integrated testing that should notify us if this occurs but please reach out if you are experiencing an issue.
+Please reach out if you are experiencing an issue.

+## Contributing

+I welcome pull requests that keep the scrapes up to date or add new ones.
+I'm doing my best to keep this package maintained and with your help this goal is much more achievable.
+Please add testing if you add a scrape.
+Thank you 😁